LAGameStudio/lawg/README.md

 #### Lost Astronaut's WEB Game Creation Framework

-A carefully selected series of Javascript frameworks, wrapped in a useful common library facilitating easy HTML5 game development in ways similar to (http://github.com/LAGameStudio/apolune)[Lost Astronaut Game Creation Framework] but also extensible using any 3rd party engine, including THREEjs, PixiJS, Phaser, and others.
+A carefully selected series of Javascript frameworks, wrapped in a useful common library facilitating easy HTML5 game development in ways similar to [Lost Astronaut Game Creation Framework](http://github.com/LAGameStudio/apolune) but also extensible using any 3rd party engine, including THREEjs, PixiJS, Phaser, and others.

 Designed to be cross-platform friendly, and leveraging web platform middleware, you can create complex 2D and 3D and 2.5D games using some